lextoumbourou/notes/notes/reference/papers/neural-machine-translation-by-jointly-learning-to-align-and-translate-sep-2014.md

 However, this approach struggles with longer sentences, as the encoder has to drop information to compress it into a fixed-length context vector.

-The authors proposed modifying the encoder to output a sequence with one hidden representation per input word, then adding a "soft-"search mechanism to the decoder, allowing it to find the most relevant information in the input sequence to predict each word in the output sequence.
+The authors proposed modifying the encoder to output a sequence with one hidden representation per input word, then adding a search mechanism to the decoder, allowing it to find the most relevant information in the input sequence to predict each word in the output sequence.

 ![](../../_media/rnn-encoder-decoder-with-attention.png)

 They likened the modification to the human notion of "attention", calling it an [Attention Mechanism](../../permanent/attention-mechanism.md).
-Though not the first Machine Learning paper to propose applying human-like attention to model architectures [^2], this approach was very influential in NLP, leading to further research into the attention mechanism, eventually converging on an entirely attention-based architecture called the [Transformer](../../permanent/transformer.md).
+Though not the first Machine Learning paper to propose applying human-like attention to model architectures [^2], this approach was very influential in NLP, leading to a lot of research eventually converging on an entirely attention-based architecture called the [Transformer](../../permanent/transformer.md).

 ## Architecture Details